Frequently Asked Questions About Christianity, Answered Honestly!

 - "And when the messengers of John were departed, he began to speak unto the people concerning John, What went ye out into the wilderness for to see?
 A reed shaken with the wind?"

-That word that is translated messengers is the exact same word that is anglicized as angels in the New Testament.
-It's talking about human people, not angelic beings from heaven.
+That word that is "translated" messengers is the exact same word that you will find in other places anglicized and redefined (not translated) as angels in the New Testament.
+Here it is clearly speaking about human messengers, not angelic beings from heaven.
+Because messengers is what the word actually means in any language.

-Number two, the word translated "entertain strangers" is the Greek word [philoxenox], meaning to be friendly to those who you don't know.
+Number two: The word translated "entertain strangers" is the Greek word [philoxenox], meaning to be friendly to those who you don't know.
 It's taken from the root words [philos] meaning friend, and [xenos] which here means someone with whom you are not acquainted.
 This is the only place where this is translated entertain strangers, its normal translation is hospitality.
-This verse is declaring that we should always be hospitable or friendly to those who we do not know, because thereby some have entertained (or hosted) messengers.
-All believers and particularly Pastors are God's Messengers [aggelos], and some have been a guest of another believer who was unaware that they were the elect of God.
-The hospitality that Christians show should be to all men, that the love of God will be illustrated in their good conduct.
-In fact, that Greek word [xenos] in certain contexts can mean any of three things.
+This verse declares that we should always be hospitable or friendly to those who we do not know because thereby some have entertained (or hosted) messengers.
+All believers, and particularly Pastors are God's Messengers [aggelos], and some have been a guest of another believer who was unaware that they were the elect of God.
+The hospitality that Christians show should be to all men so that the love of God will be illustrated in their good conduct.
+In fact, the Greek word [xenos] in certain contexts can mean any of three things.
 It can mean a stranger (an alien or pilgrim), or by implication it can mean a guest (being a visitor in your household), or by extension it can mean to be a host (to entertain or be a host to a stranger to your household).

-We can use the understanding of this word as a goad for us, that in all we do, we show forth the [agape] love or charity which Christ has shown to us.
-For we do not know in which of these roles we may be at any time.
-Whether a guest, or a host, or a stranger ourselves, in any role we find ourselves we should show God's love by being neighborly and benevolent.
+We can use the understanding of this word as a goad for us, that in all we do, we show forth the [agape] love or charity that Christ has shown to us.
+Because we do not know in which of these roles we may be at any time.
+Whether as a guest or stranger, or as a host to such ourselves, in any role we find ourselves we should show God's love by being neighborly and benevolent.
 This is what is so often difficult for many Christians to do in our day.
-It's not coincidental that when we read of what is required of Christians, this Christ-like virtue is given a lofty platform.
+It's not coincidental that when we read of what is required of Christians, this Christ-like virtue is given a lofty position.

 Romans 12:13